 The advent of permissionless protocols has caused many to take a second look at distributed databases, where different database nodes are run by different organizations.
-These types of databases are sometimes called permissioned blockchains because, similar to permissionless blockchains, they are a verifiable log of records; but they differ in that the participant set is limited and determined ahead of time (nodes need permission to join the system).
+These types of databases are sometimes called permissioned blockchains because, similarly to permissionless blockchains, they are a verifiable log of records; but they differ in that the participant set is limited and determined ahead of time (nodes need permission to join the system).
 These protocols improve fault tolerance, and can even tolerate some fraction of malicious nodes (typically up to a third).

-Distributed database technology can improve databases' resilience to computer failures; however, we shall see that this does not address the core problems with electronic voting from §2.
+Distributed database technology can improve databases' resilience to computer failures; however, we shall see that this does not has the concern that the TPM system itself is free from bugs, and in any case this doesn't address the correctness of the voting system software.